gpt-engineer-org/gptengineer.app/README.md

 The open source project gpt-engineer is governed by a board that consists of its code contributors and is by default separate from gptengineer.app.

+## Join us?
+Email anton.osika@gmail.com if you are interested in building the future of software development.

 ## What's next

 We are soon:
 - Adding full stack capabilities
-    - Database read/write, auth, LLM APIs...
-We will prioritise according to feature requests in this repo.
+    - (deatabase read/write, auth, LLM APIs...
+We will prioritise according to feature requests in this repo)
 - Announcing the team and company behind the product gptengineer.app